MicrosoftDocs/powerapps-docs/articles/functions/function-len.md

 # Len function in PowerApps #

-Returns the length of a string.
+Returns the length of a string of text.

 ## Description ##

-The **Len** functions returns the length of a string.

-If you pass a single string, the return value is the length as a number.
-If you pass a single-column [table](working-with-tables.md) that contains strings, the return value is a single-column table of lengths of each string.
+If you specify a single string as the argument, the return value is the length as a number.
+If you specify a single-column [table](working-with-tables.md) that contains strings, the return value is a single-column table that contains the length of each string.
 If you have a multi-column table, you can shape it into a single-column table, as [working with tables](working-with-tables.md) describes.

-If a string is [empty](function-isblank-isempty.md), **Len** will return 0.
+If you specify an [empty](function-isblank-isempty.md) string, **Len** returns 0.

 ## Syntax ##